james-robson/pixi-demo/README.md

 Getting started repo for the basics of [PixiJS](http://www.pixijs.com/).

+## How to play

+1 Player: Up and down arrow keys move the paddle on the right.

+2 Player: As above but you can move the left paddle with the 'w' and 's' keys.

 ## Prerequisites

 You will need `node` installed.
 This project was tested on `node` version `v6.4.0`